 Funding

 Participation in the Initiative is on a voluntary basis.
-Each Partner may, at its discretion, contribute funds, personnel and other resources to the Initiative subject to the laws, regulations and policies of the Partner.
-Any costs arising from the activities contemplated in these Terms of Reference are to be borne by the Partner that incurs them, unless other arrangements have been made.
+Each Partner may, at its discretion, contribute funds, personnel, and other resources to the Initiative subject to the laws, regulations, and policies of the Partner.
+Any costs arising from the activities contemplated in these Terms of Reference are to be borne by the Partner that incurs them unless other arrangements have been made.

 These Terms of Reference do not create any right or benefit, substantive or procedural, enforceable by law or equity against the Partner, their officers or employees, or any other person.
 No Partner should submit a claim for compensation to another Partner for activities it carries out under these Terms of Reference.
 These Terms of Reference do not direct or apply to any person outside of the governments of the Partners.